K3nLin/SmartSwim/README.md

 Workout History – Stores past swim sessions for review

-Bluetooth/Wi-Fi Sync – Transfers buoy data to the mobile app in real-time
+Bluetooth – Transfers buoy data to the mobile app in real-time

 ## 🖼️ Project Images